Loading lesson…

 The big idea: OpenClaw earns its place when you need an agent that persists, runs on its own clock, and uses pluggable skills.
 If you only need a one-shot chat or a one-shot coding session, simpler tools win.

-What is the core idea behind "OpenClaw: Souls, Heartbeats, And Skills"?
+What is the main idea of "OpenClaw: Souls, Heartbeats, And Skills"?

-Which best describes the scope of "OpenClaw: Souls, Heartbeats, And Skills"?
+Which concept is most central to "OpenClaw: Souls, Heartbeats, And Skills"?